langdonjs/Clash3D/README.md

 ## Disclaimer

 This project is an independent fan / research pipeline and is not affiliated with Supercell or Clash Royale.
 Game assets are used for personal/educational purposes; respect Supercell’s terms and IP.

-## License

-Add a `LICENSE` file if you want this public; default is all rights reserved until you set one.